8ctopus/apache-php-fpm-alpine/README.md

 ## cool features

 - php 8.2, 8.1, 8.0 or 7.4
-- Apache and php configuration files are exposed on the host
 - Just works with any domain name
 - https is configured out of the box
+- Apache and php configuration files are exposed on the host for easy edit
 - All changes to config files are automatically applied (hot reload)
-- Xdebug is configured for php step by step debugging
+- Xdebug is configured for step by step debugging and profiling
-- Profile php code with SPX
+- Profile php code with SPX or Xdebug

 _Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.